carlosneves0/ai-search/README.md

 ### `make` <sub>or `make build`</sub>

-Or  to compile all search algorithms.
+Compile all search algorithms.
 Each algorithm is a different program.

 The binaries are saved in the `.bin` directory.